top of page

 In Peru (2008-2017):

-I apprenticed with traditional curanderos Enrique Santiago Paredes Melendes and Reyna Luz Edery, immersing myself in Peruvian Vegetalismo—the sacred plant medicine tradition of the Amazon.
-What I thought would be a 6-month journey became 8 years of deep training in ceremony, healing, and the languages of the subconscious.
+I apprenticed with master curanderos Enrique Santiago Paredes Melendes and Reyna Luz Edery, immersing myself in Peruvian Vegetalismo — the sacred plant medicine tradition of the Amazon.

 Returning to Canada (2017-Present):